howdyband/makerteens/money.md

 **Employee Salary**

 $78k is based on the Gresham-Barlow School District salary table for education and years of experience.
-(Teacher delivers 10 unique classes per week with no prep period.)
+(Teacher, MA+24, delivers 10 unique classes per week with no prep period.)
 From salary, teacher donates up to $8,648 in merit pay for students.
 Teacher also donates up to $20,000 in stipend for skilled intern(s).
 E.g., 190 contact days x 8hrs day x $10.00 per hour = $15,200.
-Thus, the teacher salary (not counting PERS) may be as low as $49,352.
+Thus, the effective teacher salary (not counting PERS) may be as low as $49,352.

 **Merit Pay**